 Examples:

 To use UTM tracking, you need to append these parameters to your Formora form’s shareable link.
-Parameters are added after a question mark?
+Parameters are added after a question mark?, and multiple parameters are separated by an ampersand &.

 Structure: